IriLrnr/EvIBM/DETAILED.md

 //in functions.h
 typedef Individual * Population;
 ```
-Inside the model, there are only two populations {++held in memory ++}at a time.
+Inside the model, there are only two populations held in memory at a time.
 In the following code, we declare and allocate this structures.

 ```c
 //in main.c